HIGH-RISE BUILDING CONSTRUCTION DEFECTS & DESIGN DEFICIENCIES – LEGAL CLAIMS FROM A MARYLAND & DC CONSTRUCTION LAWYER’S PERSPECTIVE

 410-327-3800 • 202-670-6289 • 301-830-8315

 Cowie Law Group, P.C. is a Maryland and Washington DC construction, business and Litigation law firm with Maryland and District of Columbia construction lawyers and construction law attorneys who handle high-rise building construction defects legal disputes and design defect claims involving high-rise, mid-rise and low-rise commercial and residential developments .
 Our main law office is located in the Canton / Fells Point area of Baltimore City, but the Maryland and DC construction lawyers and construction attorneys at Cowie Law Group, P.C. are known for handing complex construction law claims, including construction defect claims, payment disputes, delay claims, mechanic’ lien petitions, high-rise building construction defects matters and other construction project legal disputes throughout the State of Maryland and the District of Columbia.
 The experienced Maryland and Washington DC construction lawyers and construction law attorneys of Cowie Law Group, P.C. provide legal advice and legal representation on construction law issues to owners, developers, subcontractors, material suppliers, design professionals and construction lenders.
-See us at Bing Places & Google Business Page & Facebook
+See us at Bing Places & Google & Facebook

 Call Now Button